-To support your commute to campus, carpooling areas have been established at the Melbourne Burwood Campus - level 2 (east end) of the multi-storey car park (Car Park 6) and also at the Geelong Waterfront Campus – off Car Park 3.
-These areas are designated for carpoolers only.
+To support your commute to campus, a carpooling area has been established at the Melbourne Burwood Campus - level 2 (east end) of the multi-storey car park (Car Park 6).
+This area is designated for carpoolers only.
 To park in the designated carpooling area, vehicles must arrive at campus transporting more than one person and must have a valid parking permit for the zone in which the vehicle is parked.

 Tips on meeting your new carpool buddy

 - Meet at a convenient location on campus to say hello and swap details.